 Interest rate changes play a great role in financial markets.
 The more volatile they are, the more volatile bond prices become.

-With so much uncertainty surrounding the future of interest rates today, bond investments are becoming increasingly uncertain, as no one knows what the interest rate environment will be at the end of the year, let alone 5, 10, or 20 years from now.
+With so much uncertainty surrounding the future of interest rates today, bonds are becoming increasingly uncertain, as no one knows what the interest rate environment will be at the end of the year, let alone 5, 10, or 20 years from now.

 Maximizing Your Retirement Savings